gdfwj/gdfwj.github.io/_pages/about.md

 I am a second-year Master's student in Computer Science at UC San Diego.
 I have received my Bachelor's in Engineering at Beihang Univerisity in 2024.

-My reserach interest lies on Machine Learning, System for AI Agent, IoT and edge computing.
-I'm now working on AI for IoT and efficiency AI Agent systems on edge devices in SeeLab adviced by Prof. [Tajana Simunic Rosing](https://cseweb.ucsd.edu/~trosing/) and [Ye Tian](https://scholar.google.com/citations?user=P3hRr2wAAAAJ&hl=en).
+My reserach interest lies on Machine Learning, System for AI Agent, IoT (Internet of Things) and edge computing.
+I'm now working on AI for IoT and efficiency AI Agent systems on edge devices in SeeLab adviced by Prof. [Tajana Šimunić Rosing](https://cseweb.ucsd.edu/~trosing/) and [Ye Tian](https://scholar.google.com/citations?user=P3hRr2wAAAAJ&hl=en).

 ### Publications